Air conditioning: Environmental effects

 Air conditioning used about 7% of global electricity in 2022, and emitted 3% of greenhouse gas.
 A 2018 report on air conditioning efficiency by the International Energy Agency predicted an increase of electricity usage due to space cooling to around 6200 TWh by 2050, and that with the progress currently seen, greenhouse gas emissions attributable to space cooling would double from 1,135 million tons (2016) to 2,070 million tons.
 There is some push to increase the energy efficiency of air conditioners.
 United Nations Environment Programme (UNEP) and the IEA found that if air conditioners could be twice as effective as now, 460 billion tons of GHG could be cut over 40 years.
 The UNEP and IEA also recommended legislation to decrease the use of hydrofluorocarbons, better building insulation, and more sustainable temperature-controlled food supply chains going forward.

 Refrigerants have also caused and continue to cause serious environmental issues, including ozone depletion and climate change, as several countries have not yet ratified the Kigali Amendment to reduce the consumption and production of hydrofluorocarbons.
 CFCs and HCFCs refrigerants such as R-12 and R-22, respectively, used within air conditioners have caused damage to the ozone layer, and hydrofluorocarbon refrigerants such as R-410A and R-404A, which were designed to replace CFCs and HCFCs, are instead exacerbating climate change.
 Both issues happen due to the venting of refrigerant to the atmosphere, such as during repairs.
 HFO refrigerants, used in some if not most new equipment, solve both issues with an ozone damage potential (ODP) of zero and a much lower global warming potential (GWP) in the single or double digits vs. the three or four digits of hydrofluorocarbons.

 Hydrofluorocarbons would have raised global temperatures by around 0.3-0.5 C-change by 2100 without the Kigali Amendment.
 With the Kigali Amendment, the increase of global temperatures by 2100 due to hydrofluorocarbons is predicted to be around 0.06 C-change.

 Air conditioning units also contribute to pollution as they are difficult to disassemble or repair.
 Separating metal and plastic at the end of a unit's life cycle is also costly and not practical, meaning units are frequently disposed of.

 Several journalists say it is an air conditioning paradox that arises from the usage of air conditioners to adapt to the effects of climate change, leading to higher energy consumption and heat generation as a byproduct, thereby exacerbating the problem.
-The paradox is particularly concerning in emerging economies.
-While air conditioning has become a symbol of modernity and comfort, its widespread adoption could significantly increase global carbon emissions, undermining efforts to limit global warming.